 DCM loads each transferred object into the destination database by "cloning" it.
-If the object is new to the destination database, DCM creates a new object whose properties are identical to the transferred object's.
-If the object already exists in the destination database, DCM updates all of the object's properties so that they are identical to the transferred version's.
+If the object is new to the destination database, DCM creates a new object whose properties are identical to those of the transferred object.
+If the object already exists in the destination database, DCM updates all object properties so that they are identical to those of the transferred version.
 These properties include any relationships to other objects, such as history relationships.